-Although the Bank strongly disagrees with the level of risk perceived by the OTS in its businesses, the Bank has taken various actions to address OTS concerns with respect to its risk profile, including the following: (i) sold to the Company subordinated, participating interests in a total of 11 acquisition, development and construction loans, which interests had an aggregate principal balance of \$16.9 million; (ii) ceased originating mortgage loans with profit participation features in the underlying real estate, with the exception of existing commitments, which consisted of commitments for two loans with an aggregate principal amount of \$10.7 million at March 31, 1997; (iii) transferred its single-family residential lending to non-conforming borrowers operations and its large multi-family residential and commercial real estate lending operations to OFS and OCC, respectively (see "Business--General"); (iv) agreed (a) to discontinue the purchase of subordinate classes of mortgage-related securities created by unaffiliated parties, (b) to sell the five such securities held by it at March 31, 1997, which was completed by a sale to OAIC on April 30, 1997, and (c) subject to the requirements of the OTS capital distribution regulation, to dividend to the Company all subordinated mortgage-related securities acquired by the Bank in connection with its securitization activities (see "Business--Investment Activities--Mortgage-Backed and Related Securities") including two subordinated securities with an aggregate carrying value of \$19.8 million which will be dividended to the Company in June 1997; (v) established as of December 31, 1996 requested reserves, which amounted to \$7.2 million, against loans and securities resulting from its investment in loans acquired from HUD; (vi) agreed to employ a senior officer to head its Credit Management Department and to take other steps to improve the effectiveness of its independent asset review function; and (vii) agreed to provide the OTS with certain reports on a regular basis.
+Although the Bank strongly disagrees with the level of risk perceived by the OTS in its businesses, the Bank has taken various actions to address OTS concerns with respect to its risk profile, including the following: (i) sold to the Company subordinated, participating interests in a total of 11 acquisition, development and construction loans, which interests had an aggregate principal balance of \$16.9 million; (ii) ceased originating mortgage loans with profit participation features in the underlying real estate, with the exception of existing commitments, which consisted of commitments for two loans with an aggregate principal amount of \$10.7 million at March 31, 1997; (iii) transferred its sub-prime single-family residential lending operations and its large multi-family residential and commercial real estate lending operations to OFS and OCC, respectively (see "Business--General"); (iv) agreed (a) to discontinue the purchase of subordinate classes of mortgage-related securities created by unaffiliated parties, (b) to sell the five such securities held by it at March 31, 1997 (aggregate carrying value of \$32.0 million), which was completed by a sale to OAIC on May 19, 1997 (at a gain of \$2.6 million to the Company), and (c) subject to the requirements of the OTS capital distribution regulation, to dividend to the Company all subordinated mortgage-related securities acquired by the Bank in connection with its securitization activities (see "Business--Investment Activities--Mortgage-Backed and Related Securities' including two subordinated securities with an aggregate carrying value of \$19.8 million which were dividended to the Company in June 1997; (v) established as of December 31, 1996 requested write downs of cost basis, which amounted to \$7.2 million, against loans and securities resulting from its investment in loans acquired from HUD; (vi) agreed to employ a senior officer to head its Credit Management Department and to take other steps to improve the effectiveness of its independent asset review function; and (vii) agreed to provide the OTS with certain reports on a regular basis.
 In addition to the foregoing, and based on discussions with the OTS, the Company modified certain of its accounting policies in a manner which will result in more conservative recognition of income.
 Specifically, the Company (i) ceased accreting into interest income discount on non-performing residential loans, effective January 1, 1997; (ii) discontinued the capitalization of period expenses to real estate owned, effective January 1, 1997; and (iii) agreed to classify as doubtful for regulatory purposes all real estate owned which are not generating cash flow and which has been held for more than three years (see "Business--Asset Quality--Classified Assets").
-These changes did not have a material affect on the Company's financial condition or results of operations.
+If the new policy on accretion of discount on non-performing residential loans had been applied in 1994, 1995 and 1996, the